com-pas/compas-cim-mapping/README.md

 ## Development

-Information about how to run and develop for this project check [Development](DEVELOPMENT.md).
+Information about how to run and develop for this project, check [Development](DEVELOPMENT.md).

 ## Environment variables